pebble-dev/rebble-help/_topic/boot-android.md

     <qr url="https://boot.rebble.io" />
 </notmobile>

-If you are not already logged in, you will be prompted to log in:
+If you are not already logged in, you will be prompted to log in.

+**Make sure you log in with the correct account**

 ![](/images/misc/auth.png)

-**Make sure you log in with the correct account**

 # Switch to Rebble

 Read the page, then tap the switch to Rebble button.

 The browser will then ask if you want to open it with Pebble.

+Press 'Switch To Rebble'

 ![](/images/setup/11.png)

-Press 'Switch To Rebble'

 # All Done